 fbpx

-As a landlord, it’s crucial to be knowledgeable of tenant rights (ie. those things your tenant has a legal right to).
-Otherwise, you could face issues with your tenants and even costly legal recourse.
+As a landlord, it’s crucial to be knowledgeable of resident rights (ie. those things your resident has a legal right to).
+Otherwise, you could face issues with your residents and even costly legal recourse.

-When you know what it takes to be an excellent landlord and care for the interests of your tenants, both your tenants and your business will thank you.
+When you know what it takes to be an excellent landlord and care for the interests of your residents, both your residents and your business will thank you.

 Tenant rights, or renters’ rights, are a series of federal, state, and local laws that are designed to do two things: